alanng10/Malaysia/Docue/a.md

 Terra meaning is not tagged with the existence of specific outer.

+Terra word has spell.
+The spell is:
+"T" for Titan Plane.
+"e" for effect all.
+"r" for radius total.
+"r" for radius time.
+"a" for all class.

 Malaysia has define done.

 The done is human civil live.